Agency SOPs That Actually Get Used (Not Filed)

 Week 4: Test With Your Team

 Have someone not involved in creating the SOP try to follow it.
 Watch where they get confused.
 What did you assume they knew?
-What step did you skip because it felt obvious?
+What step did you skip because it felt obvious to you?

 SOP Examples by Agency Type